Cosmoem evolutions in Pokémon GO

 • Catch 15 Psychic types

 Compared to other Field Research tasks, Cosmic Companion is relatively easy to achieve, especially when Psychic types are around.
-After this, a Cosmog encounter initiates, providing you with this Pokémon, 500 Stardust, and 1,000 XP.
+After this, a Cosmog encounter starts, providing you with this Pokémon, 500 Stardust, and 1,000 XP.

 Now that you have the creature needed for the Cosmoem evolution, it’s time to gather Cosmog Candy.
-The candy can be acquired when the Cosmog is your active Buddy or from other Field Research tasks.
+The candy can be gained when the Cosmog is your active Buddy or from other Field Research tasks.

 Cosmic Companion’s fourth phase provides 25 Candies, which is the exact amount for the evolution.
 It only requires you to catch three Pokémon, so it shouldn’t take too long.
 I suggest saving this procedure for the Field Research mission’s next step, as it involves the Cosmog’s evolution for more rewards.

 Destructoid is supported by our audience.
 When you purchase through links on our site, we may earn a small affiliate commission.
-Learn more
+Learn more about our Affiliate Policy

 Author